khalidkhan82/2023-python-netdevops/README.md

 # 2023-python-netdevops

-This is the 2023 NetDevops repo.
+This is the main repository for my NetDevOps studies.
+It contains the following sub-repos:

+1. Netmiko
+2. Napalm
+3. Nornir